-In the deluxe neighborhood of River Oaks, the Avalon Drug Store and Diner is evidence that even fancy people appreciate plebeian meals.
-A single inconspicuous door leads from pharmacy to a dining area where the lunchtime din is like a happy party – for singles, couples, and families.
+The Avalon moved from its original location in 1993.
+But it was a short move.
+It remained in the Houston neighborhood of River Oaks.
+It feels as much like a community center as a diner.
+Come at lunch and experience the vibe.
+The din is like a happy party – for singles, couples, and families.
 Clientele are white collar, blue collar, blue blood, and redneck.
-Business men toss their tie aprons over their shoulders to shelter them from burger-juice drippings; immaculately coiffed women with eye-popping manicures pick up fork and knife to slice into smothered pork chops and scoop up mustard greens and candied yams.
+Business men toss their tie aprons over their shoulders to shelter them from burger-juice drippings.
+Immaculately coiffed women hoist fork and knife to slice into smothered pork chops.

-The lunch counter dates back to 1938, and although this location is a new one, the booths are upholstered in out-of-date white-piped green leatherette, and food is made the old fashioned way.
-At the counter you watch waitresses squeeze lemons for lemonade and make milk shakes at the five-wand multi-mixer.
-Shakes and malts are served in their mixing can, which arrives at your place with frost going three-quarters up the outside, indicating the liquid level within.
-They are thick enough that the waitress has to jiggle the silver beaker to encourage the stuff to pour out into a glass.
+Avalon Diner food is made the old fashioned way.
+Behind the counter, waitresses squeeze lemons for lemonade and make milk shakes from scratch.
+Shakes and malts come in their mixing can.
+The can arrives with frost going three-quarters up the outside.
+Frost indicates the liquid level within.
+Shakes are thick enough that the waitress must jiggle the silver beaker to encourage the liquid to pour out into a glass.